Meredith0613/DSCI-510-Final-Project/README.md

 python -m src.run_analysis      # TF-IDF and summary analysis <br>
 python -m src.visualize_results # Generate visualizations <br>

-Run the full pipeline (optional) <br>
+Run the full pipeline (recommended) <br>
 python -m src.run_all <br>

 ---

 ## 6. Reproducibility Notes
-- The full workflow is automated through src/run_all.py.
+- The entire workflow can be executed via src/run_all.py.
-- Scripts are idempotent and safe to rerun.
+- All scripts are idempotent, meaning they can be safely rerun.
-- Raw data in data/raw/ corresponds to a specific collection run and can be regenerated with a valid API key.
+- Raw data saved in data/raw/ corresponds to a specific collection run and can be regenerated using a valid SerpAPI key.
-- Because the pipeline depends on live API calls, results such as dataset size, TF-IDF rankings, and skill frequencies will vary across runs.
+- Because the pipeline depends on live API queries, results—including dataset size, TF-IDF scores, and skill frequencies—may differ across runs.

 ## 7. Variability Notice
+This project relies on retrieving live job postings through SerpAPI.
+Job availability, API pagination behavior, and rate limits can affect:
+- Number of retrieved postings
+- TF-IDF rankings
+- Skill frequency counts
+- Co-occurrence patterns

-Because the project retrieves live job postings through SerpAPI, outputs depend on job availability, pagination behavior, and API quota conditions.
-The results presented in the accompanying report reflect the dataset produced during the documented test run and may differ from results generated at a later date.
+The results presented in the submitted report reflect the dataset generated during the documented test run and may differ from results produced in future executions.